SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/00-Lesson-Introduction.md

 **1. Variables**

-- How to declare, Read or Modify variable?
+- How to declare, Read or Modify variable

 **2. Data Types**